GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 [Back to Table of Contents](#table-of-contents)

-## Inspecting the HTML page and finding patterns
+## Inspecting the HTML page and noticing patterns

 We open `Google Inspect` (Ctrl + Shift + C) to start knowing more about how the html page was architected.
 When highlighting and inspecting any element of the website, i.e. _USD price_ for a _Hiking Pocket Compass_, we can see the `tag` and `class` that define each of them :